 International gardens include those inspired by Japan, China, South Africa and even the tropics.
 And the water gardens, including one inspired by Claude Monet’s Giverny, are exquisite and romantic.

-The new The Science Pyramid invites visitors to see the world of plants through a scientific lens and also with interactive technology, while half-century-old parabolic conservatory houses tropical plants.
+The Science Pyramid invites visitors to see the world of plants through a scientific lens and also with interactive technology, while half-century-old parabolic conservatory houses tropical plants.
 Outdoors, the 3-acre Mordecai Children’s encourages families to explore plants and the natural world through hands-on experiences and play.

 The Botanic Gardens host special art exhibits and outdoor summer concerts, plus lectures, plant shows, an exemplary library, special exhibitions of monumental art and an annual plant sale that gardening enthusiasts wait for every year.